-Tuition fees for Singapore based universities can be expensive, but the good news is there are plenty of scholarship and support options available, to encourage international talent.
+Tuition fees for Singapore PhDs can be expensive, but the good news is there are plenty of scholarship and support options available, to encourage international talent.
 The fees you will face as well as the support options available will vary by university and by the subject area but this should provide an overview of what is available.

 Service obligation scheme

 Singapore residents and citizens who are eligible for the MOE subsidy will have the subsidy applied to a supported programme by default.
 International students need to apply for the Service Obligation (SO) Scheme to have access to the same government subsidy.

 In order to be eligible for the SO Scheme you must be applying for a graduate degree of a higher level to any you already hold, and your previous degree(s) must not have been sponsored by the Singapore government or government agency.

 If you successfully apply for the Scheme then once you have acquired your doctorate, you will be required to undertake three years of work in a Singapore-based company.
 This is to ‘repay’ the Singapore government for subsidising your education.

 There are also several scholarships that you can apply for that can cover the cost of tuition and in many cases provide a monthly stipend to help with living costs.
 Depending on the scholarship you acquire, these monthly stipends can be quite generous.

 Here is a list of the most common scholarships you can apply for.
 They are subject to change and it’s always worth checking with your chosen institution for the most up to date information on available scholarships.

 The Agency for Science, Technology and Research (A*STAR) is a government affiliated body that supports research and development projects that intend to improve lives in Singapore.
 Supported projects fall into one of the following technology domains: Advanced Manufacturing and Engineering (AME), Health and Biomedical Sciences (HBMS), Urban Solutions and Sustainability (USS), and Services and Digital Economy (SDE).